 How important are terms and conditions selling a business?
 Are terms of a deal important when selling a business or buying a business?

 In the initial stages of listing a business for sale, all the attention is placed on getting the business in shape so it presents as strongly as possible, sometimes doing a business valuation to arrive at the most appropriate listing price for the business and discussing the tax implications to the seller of the business.
 Tom West is the owner of Business Brokerage Press and he has a great saying that most sellers and buyers don’t understand until they get into the negotiations of the transaction and it is – You name the price and I’ll name the terms.

 In other words, price is important but the terms and conditions of the deal are much more important.
 Here are some thoughts why.

 If a buyer made an offer for all cash and to close the sale in 30 days and another buyer made the offer subject to getting a loan and to close the sale in 60 to 75 days and you are the seller of the business, which offer would you want to accept?
 If they are both offering the same price for the business it would be a no-brainer to accept the cash offer.

 Using the same scenario as above, but the cash offer was 5% less than the offer from the second buyer and you are the seller, which offer would you accept?
 Your answer would probably be – it depends.
 Some sellers may be willing to accept the cash offer and close the sale.
-Some sellers may be willing to accept the higher offer as the price difference of 5% could be more than enough to offset waiting 60 to 75 days to close the sale.
+Some sellers may be willing to accept the higher offer like the price difference of 5% could be more than enough to offset waiting 60 to 75 days to close the sale.